-At Athens Services, we recommend the following 10 tips to help reduce waste in your home and encourage proper recycling:
+Athens Services recommends the following 10 tips to help reduce waste in your home and encourage proper recycling:

-Familiarize yourself with the types of items collected by Athens Services.
-Here are two hints that help recycling facilities.
+Familiarize yourself with the types of items collected by recycling facilities like Athens Services.
+Here are two hints to keep in mind.
 First, it is easier to identify smaller plastics when grouped together.
-Collect your small plastics in one bag, knot the bag once full, and then put in your cart.
-Second, return your plastic bags back to the grocery store to be recycled, or you can choose to put all your plastic bags in one secured bag before placing them in your cart.
+Collect your small plastics in one bag, knot the bag once full, and then put it in your cart.
+Second, return your plastic bags back to the grocery store to be recycled.
+Or, you can choose to put all your plastic bags in one secured bag before placing them in your cart.

 By purchasing recycled-content product, you create a closed-loop system.
 Using material with at least 30% recycled content can reduce significant water and energy use, air pollution, and mining waste.

 Commit to carrying your own reusable ware.
 This can include reusable utensils, carryout containers, coffee cups, water bottles, straws, chopsticks, and/or napkins.
 There are so many reusable ware options that can fit neatly in a purse or small bag.

 Compost your food waste by starting a backyard or worm compost bin.
 See our “How to Compost” section to learn how.

 Use a reusable bag for all your shopping needs.
 Keep extras in your car or find the kind that can attach to a purse.
 Forgetting your bags is normal, but over time and with persistence, using your bags can become second nature.
 If you forget your bags in the car, place the loose items back in your shopping cart and bag the groceries at your car.

 Make it spring cleaning every season and save money.
 Organize a clothing and goods exchange between friends.
 No need to spend money and you get to have fun!

 Not too long ago, people made use of all their goods until they were no longer manageable.
 Utilize repair shops for items like shoes, clothing, and furniture.